 Some of the babies were lovingly dressed and accessorized for burial.

 The broom is for one of the saints, I believe.
 The one wearing rubber pants looks like it was a much later burial.

 But enough with all the death.
 Before we went to the mummy museum, we got waylaid by a tour hawker with a nice private walking tour in English.
 Our guide, Manuel, has lived all his life in Guanajuato, and is a very young and energetic 71.
 He even told us about how he and a couple of his altar boy friends found a secret passage under one of the cathedrals that contained torture devices from the Inquisition and some old paintings that were probably ordered destroyed but were hidden instead.
 One is of a pregnant Virgin Mary and now hangs in the foyer of the church.

 Manuel said that the priest caught the already spooked boys when they came up from the passage.
 He told them they must never, ever speak of it or they would go to hell.
 He never did, at least until that priest died.

 The highlight of Guanajuato for me, both this trip and back in 2008, are the nightly singing tours to the Alley of the Kiss.
 Students at the University of Guanajuato (estudiantinas) dress like troubadours and sing and play instruments and clown around and give a very entertaining tour.
 Since the old part of the city is shaped like a bowl you can hear their wonderful male voices everywhere.
 The tours start outside the 2nd most beautiful theater in all of Mexico, Teatro Juarez.

 There was so much to see and take pictures of, but I think this post is already long enough.
-To see more, pop on over to this public link on Facebook and see the best photos and their descriptions!
+To see more, check out the slideshow below, or click on any image to pop on over to the album on Flickr and see the best photos and their descriptions!